Snowflake¶

 type: key-value-properties # Secret type

-acl: rw # Access control: 'rw' for read-write
+acl: rw # Access control: 'r' for read-only

 data: